FabrizioMusacchio/DEVONthink_Generate_Markdown_TOC/README.md

 Open DEVONthink's script folder via DEVONthink's script menu.
 </p>

 Place the Python scripts into a folder of your choice.
+The path to the folder containing the Python scripts must be specified in the `MyPythonScriptPath` variable within the AppleScripts.

 The AppleScripts rely on these Python scripts, which work for both Python 2 and 3.
-The path to the folder containing the Python scripts must be specified in the AppleScript (in the `MyPythonScriptPath` variable).
+On macOS <12.3, set the `LocalPython` variable in the AppleScript to "/usr/bin/python".
+For higher macOS versions, install Python (e.g., via [Anaconda.com](https://www.anaconda.com) or [python.org](https://www.python.org/downloads/)), find out the path of the Python installation (open a terminal and type "which python") and set `LocalPython` to the given result.

 To make the floating Back-to-toc button work, please add the followong CSS commands to your Markdown style sheet file: